-As of September 30, 2021, we had \$191.9 million in cash, cash equivalents, restricted cash, and investments, Based on our current operating plan, we believe that our existing cash and cash equivalents, restricted cash, and investments will be sufficient to fund our operations for at least the next 12 months.
-Our estimate as to how long we expect our existing capital resources, to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+As of March 31, 2022, we had \$165.6 million in cash, cash equivalents, restricted cash, and investments.
+Based on our current operating plan, we believe that our existing cash and cash equivalents, restricted cash, and investments will be sufficient to fund our operations for at least one year past the issuance date of the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. Our estimate as to how long we expect our existing capital resources to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources.
 Such financing may dilute our stockholders or restrict our operating activities.
 To the extent we raise additional funds by issuing equity securities, our stockholders may experience dilution.
 Any future debt financing into which we enter may impose upon us additional covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, repurchase our common stock, make certain investments and engage in certain merger, consolidation, or asset sale transactions.
 Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
 If we are unable to raise additional funds when needed, we may be required to delay, reduce, or terminate some or all of our development programs and clinical trials.
 We may also be required to sell or license to others rights to our product candidates in certain territories or indications that we would prefer to develop and commercialize ourselves.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-If we raise additional funds through upfront payments or milestone payments pursuant to strategic collaborations with third parties, we may have to relinguish valuable rights to our product candidates or grant licenses on terms that are not favorable to us.
+If we raise additional funds through upfront payments or milestone payments pursuant to strategic collaborations with third parties, we may have to relinquish valuable rights to our product candidates or grant licenses on terms that are not favorable to us.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.